With Gentleness and Respect

 The second word is translated respect in the English Standard Version.
 Elsewhere it is translated fear or reverence.
 Michaels raises the question of whether respect has to do with God or other people.
 Before citing his view, let’s see how the word is utilized elsewhere in the epistle.

-The Greek word, phobos, means fear.
+The Greek word, phobia, means fear.
 We have borrowed it into English in many instances–arachnophobia-fear of spiders; agoraphobia–fear of open places; hydrophobia–fear of water.
 The noun is used five times in I Peter.
 Its first use is found in I Peter 1: 17: “And if you call on him as Father who judges impartially according to each one’s deeds, conduct yourselves with fear throughout the time of your exile, knowing that you were ransomed from the futile ways inherited from your forefathers, not with perishable things such as silver and gold, but with the precious blood of Christ, like that of a lamb without blemish or spot.”
 (I Peter 1: 17-19 ESV).
 The fear is reference to the fear of God.
-The word is tranlated repect in our central text in Chapter 3 The “time of exile” is this earthly life.
+The word is translated respect in our central text in Chapter 3.
+The “time of exile” is this earthly life.

 Michael G. Tavella